korhner/jekyll-now/_posts/2015-01-03-hibernate-performance-traps-part-1.markdown

 The benefits are huge (almost 10 times faster and without loading a single unneeded object from database) and will grow proportional to number of mails the user has.
+The problem with this approach is that the query will not affect in-memory state of the objects and it is recommended to reload the objects in a new transaction when needed.